NathnaelYimer/room-booking-system/README.md

 A complete end-to-end room booking system built with Next.js, Supabase, and TypeScript.
 This system allows users to book meeting rooms and conference spaces while providing admins with comprehensive management tools.

-## ✨ Features

 ✅ **Authentication**
 - User registration and login with JWT
 - Role-based access control (User/Admin)
 - Secure session management with Supabase Auth

-✅ **Room Management**
-- Admin can create, edit, and deactivate rooms
-- Users can view only active rooms with amenities
-- Room capacity and features tracking

-✅ **Reservation System**
 - Users can book rooms with custom time slots
 - Real-time availability checking
 - Prevent double-booking with conflict detection